Introduction

 To construct the tunnels, shaft, abstraction and outfall sites, Thames Water will be removing land from community use for a significant period of time, causing a high social cost.

-Specifically in Ham Lands and Burnell Open Space
+Specifically in Ham Lands and Burnell Open Space:

-Throughout residential neighbourhoods
+Throughout residential neighbourhoods:

 • Construction will take place on roads that were never built for, and cannot sustain, continuous heavy construction traffic of the kind TDRA will require.
+Some of the roads in Ham Lands can barely accommodate two cars at the same time.

 • There will be issues of noise, air quality, building vibration, nighttime working, and construction traffic.

-Thames Water cannot be trusted
+We object because Thames Water Cannot be trusted with the environment

 Thames Water claims the TDRA proposal will be safe, as they are regulated and are required to adhere to regulations dictated by the Environment Authority and other bodies.